LiskArchive/lisk-sdk/README.md

 Once you get the prompt, you can use `modules`, `helpers`, `logic`, `db` and `config` objects and play with these in REPL.

+## Performance Monitoring

+We used [newrelic](http://newrelic.com/) to monitor the activities inside application.
+It enables to have detail insight of the system and keep track of performance of each activity. e.g. An HTTP API call or a background job from queue.

+To enable the performance monitoring on your node make sure you have an environment variable `NEW_RELIC_LICENSE_KEY` available and set and then start the node normally.
+The monitoring data will be visible to your newrelic account with the name of the network you started. e.g. `lisk-mainnet`, `lisk-testnet`.

 ## Contributors

 https://github.com/LiskHQ/lisk/graphs/contributors